Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Geometric Bogomolov conjecture for curves

 \begin{Pf} Let $v$ be a place at which $C$ is of non-compact type.
-Then the jacobian $J_{C}$ is degenerate at $v$.
-It follows from the Poincar\'e completely reducibility theorem and Corollary~\ref{cor:new2} that there is a simple abelian variety $A'$ over $\overline{K}$ degenerate at $v$ with a surjective homomorphism $\phi : J_{C} \to A'$.
-Note that $\dim A' > 0$.
+Then the Jacobian $J_{C}$ is degenerate at $v$.
+It follows from the Poincar\'e complete reducibility theorem and Proposition~\ref{cor:new2} that there is a non-trivial simple abelian variety $A'$ over $\overline{K}$ degenerate at $v$ with a surjective homomorphism $\phi : J_{C} \to A'$.